TimkLee/IFT6759/README.md

 `Aug` Function Usage
 Args:
 	- data [Tensor]: input images with a size of [Batch size, Channel, Height, Width]
+	- labels [Tensor]: Label class/target of the corresponding data
 	- seed [int]: seed for randomization; default: "6759"

 Returns:
 	- aug_data [Tensor]: output images with a size of [4*Batch size, Channel, Height, Width], where the first [Batch size, Channel, Height, Width] is the original data
+    - aug_label [Tensor]: Updated label class/target of the corresponding data.
+Equals to input `labels` for methods that do not change the label class/target

 #`Model` Code
 Class `ModelClass` contians